Acta Geologica Polonica

 Acta Geologica Polonica is a peer-reviewed open access scholarly journal publishing original papers on all aspects of geology.
 It is published by the Institute of Geology, University of Warsaw.
 The current editor-in-chief is Piotr Łuczyński.

+Starting with 2012, access to full texts of all published articles is free.

 Abstracting and indexing

 According to the Journal Citation Reports, the journal had a 2020 impact factor of 0.983.
 The journal is abstracted and indexed in: